 x, y, z: Superscripts indicate significant group differences (P<0.05); analysis of variance was used to test group differences.

-- In Model 1, reported energy intake was not a significant independent predictor of body mass index in the total sample or among the sub-group of implausible reporters; however, among plausible reporters, reported energy intake was a significant predictor, explaining 14% of the variance for BMI at age 11
+- In Model 1, reported energy intake was not a significant independent predictor of BMI in the total sample or among the sub-group of implausible reporters; however, among plausible reporters, reported energy intake was a significant predictor, explaining 14% of the variance for BMI at age 11

 - In Model 2, adjusting for maternal and paternal BMI explained 27% and 32% of the variance in girls' BMI among the total and subgroup of implausible reporters, respectively.
 No additional variance was explained when reported energy intake was added to the model.
 Among plausible reporters, parental BMI explained 23% of the variance in girls' BMI at age 11.
 However, when reported energy intake was added to the model, reported energy intake explained an additional 9% of the variance, over and above the variance explained by parental BMI